-Best Jack Stands - Top 5 At A Glance
+The Best Jack Stands - The Top 5

 Choosing the best jack stands to fit your car is probably not the most exhilarating thing you are going to do today.
 Lets face it, they’re not the most exciting toy you can get for your car, nor do they have flashing lights, or do any cool tricks that you can show your friends.

 They are a vital piece of kit though.
 You don't want to be that person that gets flattened under a car that that was held up using an old rusty crate or a few cinder blocks that you found in the backyard of the house you just moved in to.
 Even if you don't care about losing a limb or worse, trust me your family will.

 So today, I'm going to run through the wonderful world of jack stands, and recommend a few options worth laying down your cash for.

 Our Top Pick - 'Best Jack Stands'

 Amazon.com prices as of 2020-01-28 at 16:12 UTC Details

 The Big Red jack stands from Torin have to be the best value jack stands that you can buy right now.
 They are available in 2, 3 or 6 Ton variants, so no matter what you drive they are going to keep you safe.
 When it comes to axle stands or car jacks, I usually play it safe and go for the heavier duty models.
 The 6 Ton model will support around 12,000lb per pair.
 So even if you don't need the extra strength now, you can safely continue to use them if you decide to upgrade to something like an SUV or truck.

 I also liked the set-up of the feet.
 The Big Red jack stands have four steel feet rather than the more common tripod configuration.
 Whilst four feet are harder to get level than three feet on uneven ground, they will give a sturdier grip when under load.
 The fact that they are steel means that they aren't going to split or change shape the way rubber of plastic covered feet would.